XRPLF/rippled/beast/nudb/README.md

 optimized and concurrent atomic, durable, and isolated fetch and insert operations to secondary storage, along with these features:

-* Low memory footprint
+* Low memory footprint.
-* Values are immutable
+* Values are immutable.
-* Value sizes from 1 2^48 bytes (281TB)
+* Value sizes from 1 to 2^48 bytes (281TB).
-* All keys are the same size
+* All keys are the same size.
-* Performance independent of growth
+* Performance independent of growth.
-* Optimized for concurrent fetch
+* Optimized for concurrent fetch.
-* Key file can be rebuilt if needed
+* Key file can be rebuilt if needed.
-* Inserts are atomic and consistent
+* Inserts are atomic and consistent.
-* Data file may be iterated, index rebuilt.
+* Data files may be efficiently iterated.
-* Key and data files may be on different volumes
+* Key and data files may be on different volumes.
-* Hardened against algorithmic complexity attacks
+* Hardened against algorithmic complexity attacks.
-* Header-only, nothing to build or link
+* Header-only, nothing to build or link.

 Three files are used.

-The data file holds keys and values stored sequentially and size-prefixed.
-The key file holds a series of fixed-size bucket records forming an on-disk hash table.
-The log file stores bookkeeping information used to restore consistency when an external failure occurs.
-In typical cases a fetch costs one I/O to consult the key file and if the key is present, one I/O to read the value.
+* The data file holds keys and values stored sequentially and size-prefixed.
+* The key file holds a series of fixed-size bucket records forming an on-disk hash table.
+* The log file stores bookkeeping information used to restore consistency when an external failure occurs.

+In typical cases a fetch costs one I/O cycle to consult the key file, and if the key is present, one I/O cycle to read the value.

 ## Usage

-Callers define these parameters when a database is created:
+Callers must define these parameters when _creating_ a database:

-* KeySize: The size of a key in bytes
+* `KeySize`: The size of a key in bytes.
-* BlockSize: The physical size of a key file record
+* `BlockSize`: The physical size of a key file record.
-* LoadFactor: The desired fraction of bucket occupancy

 The ideal block size matches the sector size or block size of the underlying physical media that holds the key file.
 Functions are